da5nsy/ReproducibleResearch/episodes/step3MethodStats.md

 Have you described your protocols in depth?
 Part of being reproducible is explaining your steps in such depth that someone can replicate your work.

+Consider what detail to include - In addition to detailed procedures, equipment, and instruments, protocols should also contain study objectives, reasoning for experimental design, reasoning for chosen sample sizes, safety precautions, and how results were calculated and reported, including statistical analysis and any rules for predefining and documenting excluded data to avoid bias.

 Have you explained why you chose that protocol, took those steps?

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor